terminal42/contao-notification_center/docs/03-developers.md

 You can also extend `AbstractGateway` which provides helpers if your gateway e.g. requires certain stamps to be present on your `Parcel`.
 E.g. the `MailerGateay` requires a `LanguageConfigStamp` to be present, because it expects language specific information.
 However, the `TokenCollectionStamp` is optional - it's also perfectly able to send a `Parcel` without any token replacements.

-Maybe you want to write a `SlackGateway` and you need some kind of `SlackTargetChannelStamp`.
+Maybe you want to write a `SlackGateway` and you need some kind of `SlackTargetChannelStamp`?

 The `AbstractGateway` also provides a simple `replaceTokens(Parcel $parcel, string $value)` method which will replace tokens in case your Gateway was provided with Contao's `SimpleTokenParser` and the parcel has a `TokenCollectionStamp`.

+In order to make your new gateway known to the Notification Center, you have to register it as a service and tag it using the `notification_center.gateway` tag.
+If you use the [autoconfiguration feature of the Symfony Container][DI_Autoconfigure], you don't need to tag the service.
+Implementing the `GatewayInterface` will be enough.

 ## Events